eviltester/thingifier/challenger/src/main/resources/content/tools/clients/httpie.md

 title: Httpie HTTP API Rest Client - Overview and Review
 seo_title: Httpie HTTP API Rest Client - Overview and Review | API Client Review
 description: An overview of the Httpie HTTP REST API Client.
+seo_description: Review Httpie HTTP API Rest Client for API testing, including strengths, limitations, and practical fit so you can choose the right client for you.
 showads: true
 ---